acard6/CS225-final-project/proposal.md

         Complete and submit the team contract and initial project proposal.
 No real work can be done till project is approved.

     Week 2: Revision and
-       	Team members will tackle the development of the rendering and graph coloring algorithms.
-The first issue will be to address the rendering of all the vertices and edges in 2D space in a PNG.
-After that, tasks can be split between rendering faces and a graph coloring algorithm.
+       	Team members will tackle the development of the shortest route algorithms and graph coloring algorithms.

     Week 3: Off (Fall break)